 South Africa, on the other hand, got a dose of political change when Cyril Ramaphosa became president of the ruling African National Congress (ANC) in late 2017 and then president of the country nearly a year ago when his predecessor, Jacob Zuma, resigned.

 Markets welcomed the change, but optimism has since faded as the depth of domestic corruption and institutional decline came to light.
 We think South Africa is healthier today than it was a year ago, but many of the social and economic challenges that the ANC inherited in 1994 at the end of apartheid have not been addressed.

 To be fair, Ramaphosa has made significant strides over the past 12 months.
 According to recent opinion polls, the ANC should be able to win about 60% of the vote when the election is held—most likely in May.
 That’s important because we think the bigger the margin of victory for Ramaphosa, the stronger his mandate for change.

 The Elephants in the Room

 We think economic growth in Nigeria and South Africa could accelerate after the elections on greater certainty and improved consumer and business confidence.
-But we expect real GDP growth to remain subdued in 2019—a touch above 2% in Nigeria and roughly 1% in South Africa.
+But we expect real GDP growth to remain subdued in 2019—a touch above 2 percent in Nigeria and roughly 1 percent in South Africa.